How Should I Care for AN Orphaned Cottontail Rabbit?

 Baby cottontail eyes open at 6–8 days.
 Mothers wean their offspring at 4–5 weeks of age.
 If it is over six and a half inches long from tail to nose, re-release it where it was found – the mother is still nearby.
 Over half the baby cottontails brought to me really didn’t need to be rescued.
 If the one you found doesn’t look like the one in the photograph, or you are just interested in knowing more about cottontails, please read on:

-Is This Baby Really An Orphan?
+Is This Rabbit Really An Orphan?

 Rabbits leave their nest when they are only 5 inches or so long.
 At this stage, they will be sniffing and nibbling at the plants around them and carrying their ears erect.
 They may seem too small and fragile to survive without their mothers – but they are not.
 If you had to run after or corner the bunny, and it appears to be uninjured, take it back where you found it.
 If there are too many cats and dogs there, take it to a thick brushy area at the edge of a grassy meadow and release it there.